open-eid/SiVa/docs/siva3/test_plan.md

 ### Execution of Manual type of tests

-Most of the manual tests require that SiVa service is set up together with S[SiVa Demo Application](https://github.com/open-eid/SiVa-demo-application).
-The instructions how to set up SiVa are given in [System integrator's guide](http://open-eid.github.io/SiVa/siva3/systemintegrators_guide/)
+Most of the manual tests require that SiVa service is set up together with [SiVa Demo Application](https://github.com/open-eid/SiVa-demo-application).
+The instructions how to set up SiVa are given in [System deployment guide](http://open-eid.github.io/SiVa/siva3/deployment_guide/)

 Execution of manual tests depends on testable area.
 These tests can be divided into following categories: